 But does this mean there is no absolute truth to be found, that all is relative?
 On the contrary: Some of us have found more truth than others, each of us knows a truth the other doesn’t know, and vice versa, to varying degrees.
 There are real truths and real falsehoods.
 A revelation/awakening/conversion can be life-changing in extremely positive ways, producing much good fruit.
 And Jesus said that good/bad fruit is a measurement of truth.
 A bad tree does not bear good fruit.

 The problem is when we believe that our particular tribe holds the greatest truth, the fullest truth.
 The temptation is to thus pride ourselves on it: becoming self-righteous and arrogant.

 So, no matter where we are on life’s journey, we must stay aware of the vanity of enlightenment so that we can resist it at every turn, mortifying pride wherever it rears.
 No matter how confident we feel in our beliefs, how certain, we must always acknowledge the possibility of being mistaken in various areas.
-That we can be completely right in one regard and wholly wrong in another.
-Our beliefs are abstract; the concrete is how we treat people.
+And to remember that we can be completely right in one regard and wholly wrong in another.
+Our beliefs are always abstract.
+The concrete is how we treat people.

-If we stay humble, our hearts will remain fertile ground for growth.
+If we endeavor to stay humble (1 Peter 5:6), our hearts will remain fertile ground for growth our entire lives through.